-I have worked in helping roles for about 15 years.
+Prior to this I had worked in helping roles for many years.

 I supported individuals (children and adults) with Learning Difficulties, Autism and Asperger's syndrome, for about 15 years.
 I practiced this profession in three European countries such as, Switzerland, France and England.